Blaise-Shyaka/cookbook/README.md

 # CookBook

-CookBook allows you to search for meals, view ingredients, as well as preparation instructions.
+CookBook is a catalogue of meals and recipes.
+It allows you to search for meals, view ingredients, as well as preparation instructions.
 It also provides the ability to filter meals by Category, Area, and/or Ingredients.

 ## Screenshots